Stenke/Elm-GPT-2-Language-Model/README.md

 We understand for most people, a social media exodus is not an option. <br /> <br />
 Enter Elm.<br /> <br />

+Elm is an optimistic language model based on your favorite Twitter accounts.
+For our first test casae, we trained our language model on social contributors who exemplify humor and optimism with a willingness to be vulnerable.<br />

+The intention is for you to create a Twitter account to your taste.
+To personalize your daily dose of goodness, enter your favorite Twitter accounts and topics, and Elm will provide interesting, entertaining, and heart-warming content with your growth in mind.<br />

 # The Data
 Data was sourced from Twitter using Twint.
 The accounts were selected for their ecletic humor, inspirational quotes, and emotional intelligence. <br /> <br />
 The following accounts were sourced to fine-tune our GPT-2 language model: